Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

-\paragraph{Ablations: R3 cadence and UQ proxy} In the single-cell, non-regularized regime, the observed solution is sensitive to the R3 resampling cadence.
-With very frequent resampling ($P=100$), the training dynamics fail to robustly localize the phase transition, producing strong sampling-induced anisotropy that contaminates the far field (Extended Data Fig.~\ref{fig:ed-single-eps0-period}).
-A moderate cadence ($P=400$) partially recovers the annular transition but still under-resolves the expected microstructure.
-In contrast, longer periods ($P=1600$-$3200$) yield the anticipated fine-scale alternation between densified and non-densified states concentrated in the interfacial layer, while the far field remains approximately near-incompressible (Extended Data Fig.~\ref{fig:ed-single-eps0-period}).
-Once the network has sufficient capacity to represent a thin front, increasing depth and width beyond this point can instead introduce an optimization bottleneck: the strongly non-convex energy landscape, together with the enlarged parameter space, makes training more susceptible to poor local minima and slower convergence.
-(Extended Data Figs.~\ref{fig:ed-single-eps0-depth}--\ref{fig:ed-single-eps0-width}).
+In the single-cell, non-regularized regime, the recovered solution is sensitive to the R3 resampling cadence.
+With very frequent resampling ($P=100$), the training dynamics do not localize the phase transition stably, and strong sampling-induced anisotropy contaminates the far field (Supplementary Fig.~\ref{fig:ed-single-eps0-period}).
+A moderate cadence ($P=400$) partially recovers the pericellular transition band but still under-resolves the expected microstructure.
+By contrast, longer periods with $P$ between 1600 and 3200 yield the anticipated fine-scale alternation between densified and non-densified states concentrated in the interfacial layer, while the far field remains approximately near-incompressible (Supplementary Fig.~\ref{fig:ed-single-eps0-period}).
+Once the network has sufficient capacity to represent a thin transition layer, further increases in depth and width can instead introduce an optimization bottleneck.
+The strongly nonconvex energy landscape, together with the enlarged parameter space, makes training more susceptible to poor local minima and slower convergence (Supplementary Figs.~\ref{fig:ed-single-eps0-depth} to \ref{fig:ed-single-eps0-width}).

-For the UQ proxy, varying the Monte-Carlo probe count $m_{uq}$ yields nearly indistinguishable fields, suggesting that the proxy is stable even with modest probing effort (Extended Data Fig.~\ref{fig:ed-single-eps0-uqm}).
-In contrast, the probe variance $\rho_{uq}$ acts as an effective length-scale knob in local probing: small-to-moderate $\rho_{uq}$ preserves fine angular structure and sharper focusing near the evolving front, whereas very large $\rho_{uq}$ increases spatial averaging and progressively suppresses the finest patterns, producing smoother but more diffuse updates (Extended Data Fig.~\ref{fig:ed-single-eps0-uqrho}).
+For the UQ proxy, varying the Monte Carlo probe count $m_{uq}$ yields nearly indistinguishable fields, suggesting that the proxy remains stable even with modest probing effort (Supplementary Fig.~\ref{fig:ed-single-eps0-uqm}).
+The probe variance $\rho_{uq}$ acts as an effective length-scale control in local probing.
+Small-to-moderate $\rho_{uq}$ preserves fine angular structure and sharper focusing near the evolving transition layer, whereas very large $\rho_{uq}$ increases spatial averaging and progressively suppresses the finest patterns, producing smoother but more diffuse updates (Supplementary Fig.~\ref{fig:ed-single-eps0-uqrho}).